Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 I think I wouldn’t have it, it’s difficult.
 So what you’re alluding to, it’s a science on its own.
 It’s a walk of science of stone, it’s called implementation science, of understanding how research results are, are taken by both the scientific community and patient community, and understanding the barriers for why not?

 If not, and so there’s a whole branch of implementation science and, and their particular funders that are interested in implementation studies, the particular ones being per quarry, a lot of focus on how this will kind of get to the end users and, and not just patients and users can be, can be insurers, for example, right?

 They need to know and understand what we did, why we did and what this means to make sure that appropriate treatments and interventions are reimbursed and paid for end users could be clinicians, there are many, many different types of end users, and there could be caregivers, a stroke, pop, you know, depending on what the study is.

 Dr. Eva Mistry 37:59

-So that’s definitely one of the focuses of pakery.
+So that’s one of the focuses of pakery.
 There’s HR HR Q, which focuses a lot on implementation science as well.
-So there’s definitely a whole branch of science that focus in exactly this fourstroke, I agree with you that we probably haven’t tapped into the potential of implementation science to the fullest, and we should.
+So there’s a whole branch of science that focuses on exactly this four-stroke, I agree with you that we probably haven’t tapped into the potential of implementation science to the fullest, and we should.

 Dr. Eva Mistry 38:24

 But it’s, the research resources are limited.
-And so I don’t want to I don’t want to say that it’s a weakness of the funders or anything like that, but, but I definitely think that that’s something that we should kind of try to think more about and hopefully fold into our study designs more and more.
+And so I don’t want to say that it’s a weakness of the funders or anything like that, but I think that that’s something that we should kind of try to think more about and hopefully fold into our study designs more and more.

 Bill Gasiamis 38:44